gggdttt/BioCompiler/Requirement.md

 * Error001: droplet out of bound
 * Error002: can not split droplet for there is not enough space
 * Error003: can not mix droplet for there is not enough space (maybe merged with error02)
+* Error004 : can not find a route

 ### Rules check